Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-In the QMC method we calculate the correlation function $C_{k}(\tau)= e^{-\mu\tau} \langle c_{k}(\tau) c_{k}^\dagger \rangle$ in imaginary time by using the path integral representation, the discretization of imaginary time and analytical calculation of integrals over the phonon coordinates.
-(Here $\mu$ is the chemical potential, which is well below the bottom of the band).
+In the QMC method we calculate the correlation function $C_{k}(\tau)= \langle c_{k}(\tau) c_{k}^\dagger \rangle_{T,0}$ in imaginary time.
+The thermal expectation value is performed over the states with zero electrons and $c_k(\tau) = e^{\tau H} c_k e^{-\tau H}$.
+We use the path integral representation, the discretization of imaginary time, and analytical calculation of integrals over the phonon coordinates.
 We then evaluate a multidimensional sum over the electronic coordinates by a Monte Carlo method.
 This method is a natural extension of early works where such approach was applied just to thermodynamic quantities \cite{Raedt_1982,Raedt_1983,Raedt_1984}.
-Details of the method are presented in Ref.~\cite{Jankovic_preprint}.
+Details of the method are presented in Ref.~\cite{2022_Jankovic}.